ichbinjakes/CSS-plus-md/README.md

     3. Parse
     4. Save html to new file (the program won't overwrite an existing file)

-TODO:
+Possible features:
-    - !!
-TOC styling !!
+    - TOC options?
     - Method for removing any classes in a html file so that html produced by Rmarkdown, for example, can then be modified.
         * Rmarkdown does javascript vodoo though
-    - Add wrapping, for example, wapping each <h1> in a div
+    - Add wrapping, for example, wapping each `<h1>` in a div
     - Build methods into a class
         - Instansiate
         - Add rules from csv method